1.2 RStudio projects

 Once created, RStudio automatically switches to the new project (not without asking if you’d like to safe your latest changes, of course).
 If you desire to work with an already existing project instead, you may simply open the referring .Rproj file either via the drop-down menu in the top-right corner, or just double-click it within your system’s file explorer.
 Note that, among others, the following actions are taken when a project opens inside RStudio (taken directly from the RStudio Support Team:

-• the recent workspace stored in .RData in the project’s main directory is loaded (if indicated by the project options);
+.RDatain the project’s main directory is loaded (if indicated by the project options); - the

 Similarly, when you quit a project,